Chanty

 You know your body and mind far better than anyone else.
 If you’re struggling, have no one to talk to, and are finding it difficult to inject positive changes into your life, you should seek help for your current situation.

 If you’re on the fence about whether you need help, you’re still probably better off seeking professional guidance.
 Don’t be shy on this one.
+Sometimes, an outside perspective can help – a person trained to offer coping strategies or therapeutic techniques that provide clarity.
 Seeking help and not needing it is far better than ignoring your situation until it’s too late.

 How to comfort someone who is mentally tired